isabella232/dynamic-media-classic.en-1/help/personal-setup.md

 >[!NOTE]
 >
->The Personal Setup screen lists which user role you have in Dynamic Media Classic: Company Administrator, Administrator, or User.
+>The Personal Setup screen lists which user role you have in Adobe Dynamic Media Classic: Company Administrator, Administrator, or User.

 The Personal Setup settings control the default behavior of the Browse Panel, how you receive e-mail, and password settings.
 Remember to click Save after you change these settings.